openstreetmap/owg-website/2025/07/11/post-mortem.md

 I've inched it forward to the point where even fetching --max-changes=1 trigegrs the error
 ```

-* 26 June 2025 06:58 onward - osmdb developer (Jochen) responds.
+* 26 June 2025 06:58 onward - osmdbt developer (Jochen) responds.
 Discussion around potential cause.
-Investigation if there was a huge set of OpenStreetMap map changes (eg: 15 million+ node changes) which would have overwelmed the postgresql internal replication logs which are used by osmdbt.
+Investigation if there was a huge set of OpenStreetMap map changes (e.g. 15 million+ node changes) which would have overwhelmed the PostgreSQL internal replication logs which are used by osmdbt.
 * 26 June 2025 08:33 - GitHub OSM Ops Issue opened - https://github.com/openstreetmap/operations/issues/1253
-* 26 June 2025 08:57 - Tom (Ops) raises question of workaround potential with Jochen (osmdbt developer)
+* 26 June 2025 08:57 - Tom (Ops) raises question of a potential workaround with Jochen (osmdbt developer)
 * 26 June 2025 09:19 - Announce on Mastodon - Replication Diffs not updating - https://en.osm.town/@osm_tech/114748919269472963
 * 26 June 2025 09:41 onward - Jochen (osmdbt developer) responds with discussion of steps on how to run osmdbt using fakelog (osmdbt component) as a workaround.
-Tom (Ops) starts dry-run testing, follow up discussion clarifying understanding of fakelog output and the requirements with Jochen.
+Tom (Ops) starts dry-run testing, follow-up discussion clarifying understanding of fakelog output and the requirements with Jochen.
-* 26 June 2025 10:13 - Ops discussion (irc #osmf-operations) that a OpenStreetMap.org read-only maintenance window will be required to avoid edits during the window to suppress edits while fakelog is manually used to produce OpenStreetMap replication diffs.
+* 26 June 2025 10:13 - Ops discussion (irc #osmf-operations) that an OpenStreetMap.org read-only maintenance window will be required to suppress edits while fakelog is manually used to produce OpenStreetMap replication diffs.
 Proposal of 1 hour emergency maintenance window.
 * 26 June 2025 10:13 - Confirmation that weekly PostgreSQL database backup has already finished (at 25 June 2025 20:17:55)
 * 26 June 2025 10:27 - Announce on Mastodon - Warning of offline maintenance expected - https://en.osm.town/@osm_tech/114749187128465578
 * 26 June 2025 12:43 - Announce on Mastodon - Replication diff recovery still in progress - https://en.osm.town/@osm_tech/114749724057778146
 * 26 June 2025 12:54 - Ops confirmation (irc #osmf-operations) that everything is ready for the maintenance window to allow for the manual osmdbt run using fakelog.
-Ops agree immediate start of the 1 hour OpenStreetMap.org read-only maintenace window.
+Ops agree immediate start of the 1 hour OpenStreetMap.org read-only maintenance window.
 * 26 June 2025 12:56 - OpenStreetMap.org - Read-Only Maintenance Starts (~ few minutes to go live)
 * 26 June 2025 12:59 - Announce on Mastodon - Maintenance Outage Announcement - https://en.osm.town/@osm_tech/114749783705346288
 * 26 June 2025 13:03 - Announce on Mailing List - Maintenance Outage Announcement - https://lists.openstreetmap.org/pipermail/announce/2025-June/000121.html